northeastern-rc/rc-public-documentation/docs/source/04_software/01_softwareoverview.md

 Be aware that there might be packages that cannot be installed on Discovery due to incompatibility with the hardware on Discovery.

-[ServiceNow software request ticket]: https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=777c510bdbebd340a37cd206ca9619b0
+[servicenow software request ticket]: https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=777c510bdbebd340a37cd206ca9619b0